 Clinical Trial Brings New Outlook

-While PROMISE-meso did not bring positive results, researchers now have a better understanding of the effects of this immunotherapy drug.
+While PROMISE-meso results disappoint researchers, they now have a better understanding of the effects of this immunotherapy drug.

 There aren’t many treatment options for mesothelioma patients.
 When patients relapse or fail to respond to platinum-based chemotherapy, they often run out of options.